teerthjj912/Responsive-Landing-Page/README.md

 # This is the landing page of a website which offers IT solutions.
-It is totally responsive, and has hover effects which makes for an interactive experience.
+It is totally responsive, and has many effects which makes for an interactive experience.